mcastling/mcastling.github.io/NUItutorials/text-label.md

 The _loop count_ sets the number of scrolling repetitions i.e. if loop count is set to 3, scrolling of the text will occur 3 times.

-If the loop count is not set, then once triggered to start, scrolling will continue until requested to stop.
+If the loop count is 0, then once triggered to start, scrolling will continue until requested to stop.

 Multi-line text will not scroll, and text should be BEGIN aligned.